HoussemEddineAdouani/User-Management/README.md

   - Get user(s).
 - Authenticate a user.
 - Connect a user.
-- Export a user's data in pdf
+- Export a user's data in pdf.

 ## Explain the complex functionalities (in terms of processing)